txt/se21/README.md

 - Deeper  understanding of Software 2.0,
   data mining, optimization, explanation, fairness.
-- Cause its the right thing to do
+- Cause it is the right thing to do
   - Software rules the  world, sometimes for good, often for bad.
     Time to change  that.
   - But we  are  software engineers: